pedrovereza/pedrovereza.github.io/_posts/en/2015-01-07-hybrid-mobile-apps-ios-make-native-and-web-talk.md

 ```

 The event is then handled normally by the Angular application.
-In fact, the web app doesn't even know about the existance of a native code behind it.
+In fact, the web app doesn't even know about the existence of a native code behind it.
 So how would the communication flow the other way around?

 #Web to Native

 Sending a message from native to web is fairly easy, the tricky part is the opposite direction: the web app is not aware that there is a native layer behind it.
-To all efects, the web app is simply running on a browser: be it Chrome on a PC or a ``UIWebView`` on an iOS app.
+To all effects, the web app is simply running on a browser: be it Chrome on a PC or a ``UIWebView`` on an iOS app.

-But the native app is aware of the web app existance and **it can intercept all the requests made by the web app**.
+But the native app is aware of the web app existence and **it can intercept all the requests made by the web app**.
 That's how the communication works: the web app makes a request (containing the message) and the native app intercepts and responds to it.

 ##NSURLProtocol